 Do you recall the last time that you received outstanding customer service?

 It was a small group of providers that truly blew us away.

 We documented everything.
 We captured every detail, including screenshots.

 Because customer support is the most important feature a web host can offer.
 It makes up 20% of your overall score.

 We spent hours researching each of the eight providers and asked the hard questions that most users would like answers to.

 We believe that there should be no trial and error in finding the best customer service.

-Our research has revealed that there are three key questions that can help websites perform better right from the beginning.
+Our research has revealed that three key questions can help websites perform better right from the beginning.